Runn-Fast/blog/toggl_timesheets/README.md

 The Toggl API has an endpoint for getting a weekly summary of all the projects that have been worked on and by whom.

-This endpoint can return data for a range of days, but this example we are just going to look at the data for the current date.
+This endpoint can return data for a range of days, but in this example, we are just going to look at the data for the current date.

 This function expects the date to be in the form "YYYY-MM-DD".